A Deep Learning Framework for Diffeomorphic Mapping Problems via Quasi-conformal Geometry applied to Imaging: Experimental Results

-In this section, we refer to the upper path in \cref{BSNet}, including down-sampling, convolution and concatenation operations, as the short path.
-The other path that has the Domain Transform Layer and up-sampling operations is referred to as the long path.
+Recall that the BSNet has two paths.
+The upper path consists of the down-sampling, convolution and concatenation operations.
+We call this upper path the short path.
+In this subsection, we investigate the necessity of the short path in the BSNet.

-In \cref{fig:compare_path1} and \cref{fig:compare_path2}, (a) is the target mapping generated by LBS; (b) is the result of our BSNet; (c) is the result of LBS with a Fourier approximation of the Beltrami coefficient as the input of LBS; (d) and (e) are the results of the modified BSNet without the short and long path respectively.
+\cref{fig:compare_path1} and \cref{fig:compare_path2} report the results.
+In each figure, (a) is the target mapping generated by the LBS.
+Again, the mapping is visualized by the deformation of a regular grid on the domain. (b) shows the reconstructed mapping by the BSNet. (c) shows the reconstructed mapping associated to a Fourier approximation of the Beltrami coefficient using the LBS; (d) shows the reconstructed mapping using the modified BSNet without the short path.

-Comparing (b) and (d), we notice that (b) has more details than (d), which indicates that the short path in BSNet can provide more local information of the distortion.
-It makes sense because a single value of a given Beltrami coefficient represents the deformation of a certain triangular face in the mesh. (b) and (e) show that the short path cannot provide enough global information of the deformation to support the conversion. (c) has more details than (d), which means that the long path cannot completely preserve the details hided inside the Fourier coefficient.
-The comparison shows that both the short and long paths are necessary in generating the target mapping of a given Beltrami coefficient.
+Comparing (b) and (d), it is observed that the mapping in (b) has more details than (d).
+This indicates that the reconstructed mapping may lose subtle details if the short path is omitted in the BSNet.
+The short path provides high-frequency information of the mapping that is ignored by the Fourier approximation of the Beltrami coefficient.
+Furthermore, the mapping in (c) evidently contains more details than that in (d).
+It means that the mapping reconstructed by the long path alone cannot preserve all the geometric information captured by the Fourier approximation of the Beltrami coefficient.
+By integrating the short path in the BSNet, the missing geometric information of the mapping can be reconstructed.
+The comparison supports that the short path is necessary in generating the target mapping of a given Beltrami coefficient.

-We also compared $L_{Lapla}$ of the three models on the same Beltrami coefficients dataset used in \cref{BSNet-noDTL}. $L_{Lapla}$ of BSNet without the short path is 0.000528, which is higher than that of BSNet (0.000291).
-The model with only the short path got 0.004119, which means that the model is unable to generate the correct mappings of the given Beltrami coefficients.
-The experimental results show the necessity of the two paths in BSNet.
+We also compared $\mathcal{L}_{BS}$ of the three models on the same Beltrami coefficients dataset used in \cref{BSNet-noDTL}. $\mathcal{L}_{BS}$ of the modified BSNet without the short path is 0.000528, which is higher than that of the BSNet (0.000291).
+These quantitative measurements indicates that the short path in the BSNet is necessary.